reenz/react-thermostat/README.md

 * [ ] Low-usage will be indicated with green, medium-usage indicated with black, high-usage indicated with red.
 * [x] Add a server

+### How to use it

+* git clone "git@github.com:reenz/react-thermostat.git"
+* run npm install - to install all the dependencies
+* run npm start - to start the app and visit localhost:3000
+* run npm test - to run the tests

 ### Technologies

 * React
 * Jest
 * Enzyme